Emergency support hotline: +30 123-456-789

 10.6 Avoid Tight Clamshells

-They can deform capes and hoods.
+They deform capes and hoods.

 11.1 Wired Capes